Bayowar/Bayowar.github.io/README.md

 - Develops a general health risk predictive model based on key indicators.
 - Identifies potential areas at high risk of general health and wellness deficit.
 - Aims to support data-driven decisions for resource allocation and service delivery.

+## Billboard's 50 Best Afrobeats Songs of the Past Decade
+## Overview

+Afrobeats has evolved from a regional West African sound into a globally influential musical movement over the past decade.
+This project explores Billboard’s curated list of the 50 Best Afrobeats Songs to analyze which tracks, artists, and time periods played a central role in shaping the genre’s global trajectory.
+Combining web extraction, data cleaning, exploratory analysis, and visualization, this work blends data science with cultural inquiry to better understand Afrobeats' on the world stage.

+## Objectives

+Extract the top 50 Afrobeats songs from Billboard’s webpage.
+Clean and structure the extracted data for analysis.
+Perform exploratory data analysis and basic visualizations.
+Create a summary of findings in Markdown and an optional CSV for future analysis.